Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Experiments

+\textbf{Expanding retrieval database.} We follow recent approaches~\cite{udandarao2022sus, zhang2023prompt} that leverage a powerful text-to-image generative model, Stable Diffusion~\cite{rombach2022high}, to construct a pseudo training set or expand the existing training set.
+The $\Acute{K}$ is set to 2.
+In the bottom row of Table \ref{tab:componet}, our results show that RePrompt benefits from synthesis data and achieves state-of-the-art performance (average accuracy 84.19$\%$).
+Compared to CaFO~\cite{zhang2023prompt}, an improvement method of Tip-Adapter-F, RePrompt achieves an average precision improvement of +0.99 $\%$.
+We can observe that while synthetic data generally boosts performance across most datasets, the performance on EuroSAT drops slightly.
+The performance drop in EuroSAT after introducing synthetic data could be due to the synthetic data not being well-aligned with the characteristics of satellite images.
+In real scenarios, we can improve this deficiency by introducing more real satellite images.

-\textbf{Discussions on ReConv.} We discuss the impact of the network structure used to fuse tokens and queries on the final results of the ReConv model.
-To this end, we conduct an additional experiment on ImgeNet, in which we replace the convolution layer in ReConv.
-ReRNN is a variant that replaces the convolution layer with an LSTM\cite{LSTM,RNN} layer.
-ReMLP is a variant that replaces the convolution layer with a multi-layer perceptron layer.
-In addition, ReConv($z_q$) is a variant that only takes $z_q$ as input.
-The experimental setup for these variants is consistent with that of ReConv, and the number of parameters is controlled to be similar in both models.
+\textbf{Discussions on ReConv and retrieved samples.} We explore the impact of the network structure, which is responsible for integrating tokens and queries, on the performance outcomes of the ReConv model.
+To this end, we conduct a supplementary experiment on ImageNet, where we substitute the convolution layer in ReConv with different layers.
+ReRNN is a variant in which the convolution layer is replaced with an LSTM layer~\cite{LSTM, RNN}.
+ReMLP replaces the convolution layer with a multi-layer perceptron layer.
+Additionally, the quality of high-retrieval samples also contributes to performance; hence, we examine the effect of utilizing original features and random sample features as inputs.
+ReConv($z_q$) is a variant that exclusively uses $z_q$ as input.
+The ReConv+Random employs random sample features from the retrieval database.
+The experimental setup for these variants aligns with that of ReConv, maintaining a comparable number of parameters across both models.

-As can be seen in Table \ref{tab:reconv_var}, ReConv achieves slightly better performance compared to others across all shot levels.
-These results suggest that the specific network structure used to fuse tokens and queries may not have a significant impact on the overall model's performance.
-The choice of network structure may affect the computational cost and optimization difficulty of the model, especially as the complexity of the task increases.
+As demonstrated in Table~\ref{tab:reconv_var}, ReConv marginally outperforms the other variants across all shot levels. \textbf{These results suggest that the specific network structure used for token and query fusion may not significantly affect the overall model performance.} Instead, the choice of network structure should take into account the computational cost and optimization challenges, particularly as task complexity increases.
+However, the quality of retrieval samples plays a crucial role, implying that expanding the search library and enhancing the search methodologies are of greater importance.